microsoft/ApplicationInsights-JS/CONTRIBUTING.md

 ## Build and test

-The vNext folder contains 8 packages that are components of this next version of the SDK.
-When making changes in multiple packages, you can build using the following commands in vNext folder:
+The root folder contains 8 packages that are components of this next version of the SDK.
+When making changes in multiple packages, you can build using the following commands in root folder:

 1. rush rebuild --verbose